Law Office Of Ben Carrasco PLLC 1

 Texas has a statutory cap on child support obligations, but courts can exceed that limit when justified by the child’s needs and the parents’ financial circumstances.
 In high-income cases, this may include:

-As an Austin high-asset divorce lawyer who specializes in child support, Ben Carrasco works with financial experts to calculate support that aligns with both statutory requirements and realistic lifestyle expectations.
+As an Austin high-asset divorce lawyer who focuses on child support, Ben Carrasco works with financial consultants to calculate support that aligns with both statutory requirements and realistic lifestyle expectations.

 Spousal Maintenance and Lifestyle Preservation